 The school is happy to assist parents and organizations wishing to communicate school-sponsored events or other school information.
-To respect the privacy of our parents, we must insist that any parent wanting to share information with the School of St. Mary community have all correspondence sent to the Marketing Director to be approved by the principal.
+To respect the privacy of our parents, we must insist that any parent wanting to share information with the School of St. Mary community have all correspondence sent to the Marketing Director for approval by the principal.